etendosoftware/docs/docs/developer-guide/etendo-copilot/bundles/dev-assistant.md

 - **Description**: A brief description of the module's functionality.
 - **Help/Comment**: Additional help text or comments regarding the module (optional).
 - **Version**: The version of the module (e.g., `1.0.0`).
+- **Type**: The type of the module.
+Option are "M" for standard module, "T" for template module.
 - **DBprefix**: A prefix for the database objects associated with the module (must be in uppercase, e.g., `FJTS`).
 - **License**: The license type for the module.
 Options are:
     - `Apache License 2.0`